Geodan/pg2b3dm/README.md

 ﻿# pg2b3dm

 Tool for converting from PostGIS to [3D Tiles](https://github.com/AnalyticalGraphicsInc/3d-tiles)/b3dm tiles.
-This software is a partial port of py3dtiles (https://github.com/Oslandia/py3dtiles) for generating b3dm tiles.
+This software started as a port of py3dtiles (https://github.com/Oslandia/py3dtiles) for generating b3dm tiles.

 ![mokum](https://user-images.githubusercontent.com/538812/63088752-24fa8000-bf56-11e9-9ba8-3273a21dfda0.png)

 Differences to py3dtiles:

-- 2* performance improvement;
+- performance improvements;

 - loading geometries in batches in memory instead of full datataset;

 - fixed glTF warnings;

-- added styling options like roof color column per geometry/triangle;
+- added color option;

+- added LOD support;

 - added output directory option;

 - Docker support.

 To run this tool there must be a PostGIS table available containing triangulated polyhedralsurface geometries.
+Those geometries can be created by FME (using Triangulator transformer - https://www.safe.com/transformers/triangulator/) or custom tesselation tools.

 Tileset.json and b3dm tiles are by default created in the 'output/tiles' subdirectory (or specify directory with   -o, --output).